FontBureau/Opentype-1.8-Axis-Proposal/proposal/Grade/ProposalSummary.md

 This would be okay, but it isn't as good because as above it implies the differences are larger; grade is typically used in a subtle way, so a change from 0 to 2 to 10 feels bigger than a change from 0.0 to 0.2 to 10 – and 0 to 200 to 1000 even bigger still.
 (And -0.1..0.1 would be too far in the opposite direction, because the effect of grade isn't always subtle.)

 #### Why not -100..100%, default 0%?

+A percent is relative to some specific form, such as the stem width of `H`.

 This would be actually bad because a percentage is different to a plain number in ways that aren't appropriate to Grade, by being more strongly associated with normalization.